 Firstly, the podcast takes a lot of time to script, record and edit.
-And, there’s no way I can avoid that scenario because, I want to make the final product as good as possible.
-I have a few personal pet-peeves which are ironically sound related, and these dislikes are what drives my decision to script and edit.
+And, there’s no way I can avoid that scenario because I want to make the final product as good as possible.
+I have a few personal pet peeves which are ironically sound related, and these dislikes are what drive my decision to script and edit.
 Now, all of this takes time, and it’s time that I’m not spending writing.

 So, here’s my dilemma.
 I’m an author and I need to write, so that needs to come first, but I also love podcasting.

 Secondly, I want to wait until I have a little more experience to talk about writing or how to write.

 Bringing Back the Behind the Scenes Podcast Diary

 In light of all of that, I’m changing this podcast to an author podcast diary where I share the behind-the-scenes of self-publishing.
 As you might have guessed, my behind-the-scenes podcast diary is back.
 Each week, I’m going to dive into my behind the scenes misadventures where I talk to you about how I’m marketing and publishing my books as a brand new fiction author.
 I’ll share the tools I’m using, the mistakes I’ve made, and what I would do differently the next time around.

 And, on the odd occasion, I might interview other authors about how they are marketing and self-publishing their books.
 However, the majority of these episodes are going to be me discussing my week and what I’ve done, and plan to do.
 You get it, the podcast is going to move back to my behind-the-scenes diary format.